This post was contributed to ConsumerSafety.org by Jennifer MacCormack.

 Supplements, vitamins, and herbal remedies all contain active ingredients that can interact with prescription medications, so they need to be included on any list of medications that you give to your doctor or pharmacist.
 Even herbal teas, if you drink enough of them, can be a possible source of problems.
-It’s better to list everything, and to let the professionals decide what’s safe.
+It's better to list everything and let the professionals decide what's safe.

 Do I need to change my diet while I am taking this?